-While is often difficult to accurately diagnose a fetal ovarian cyst sonographically due to many other cystic lesions having similar appearances, it is typically seen a well circumscribed unseptated cyst in the fetal pelvis separate from the fetal bladder, stomach and gall bladder.
+While it is often difficult to accurately diagnose a fetal ovarian cyst sonographically due to many other cystic lesions having similar appearances, it is typically seen as a well-circumscribed unseptated cyst in the fetal pelvis separate from the fetal bladder, stomach and gall bladder.
 It is often anechoic if simple and uncomplicated.
 The presence of a small daughter cyst is considered a characteristic feature.
 Due to the relative laxity of supporting ligaments, the cyst can sometimes rise into the upper abdomen.

 If there has a complication there may be fetal ascites (from cyst rupture) on or irregular echogenic intracystic material (from a hemorrhage).

 - compression of adjacent structures